coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 If possible, and depending on price, organisations can prefer to use a ready-made model, instead of training or fine-tuning themselves.
 For example: an open source model to detect people in a camera image, or a general purpose LLM such as Google Gemini, OpenAI ChatGPT, Anthropic Claude, Alibaba QWen, Deepseek, Mistral, Grok or Falkon.
 Training such models yourself can cost millions of dollars, requires deep expertise and vast amounts of data.

-The provider (e.g. OpenAI) has done the training/fine tuning and therefore is responsible for part of security.
+The provider (e.g., OpenAI) has done the training/fine tuning and therefore is responsible for part of security.
 Hence, proper supply chain management regarding the model provider is required.

 The following deployment options apply for ready-made models:
 - Closed source model, hosted by the provider - for the largest models typically the only available option